 There was no air conditioning on the sets, meaning it would often become very hot.
 The hedge maze set was stifling; actors and crew would often strip off as much of the heavy clothing they were wearing as quickly as they could once a shot was finished.

 Steadicam operator Garrett Brown accomplished many of the ultra-low tracking corridor sequences from a wheelchair on which his invention was mounted.
 Grips would either pull backward or push forward the wheelchair, depending on the requirement of the shot

-Outtakes of the shots of the Volkswagen traveling towards the Overlook at the start of the film were "plundered" by Ridley Scott (with Stanley Kubrick's permission) when he was forced to add the 'happy ending' to the original release of Blade Runner (1982).
+Outtakes of the shots of the Volkswagen Beetle traveling towards the Overlook Hotel at the start of the film were "plundered" by Ridley Scott (with Stanley Kubrick's permission) when he was forced to add the "happy ending" to the original release of Blade Runner (1982).

 The famous opening scene was shot in Glacier National Park in Montana just north of St. Mary's Lake.
 The road seen in the scene, Going-to-the-Sun Road, does actually close down during winter and is only negotiable by snowcat.
 Kubrick initially sent a second unit to the Rockies in Colorado, but they reported back that the area wasn't very interesting.
 When Stanley Kubrick saw the footage they had shot, he was furious, and fired the entire unit.
 He then sent Greg MacGillivray, a noted helicopter cameraman, to Montana and it was McGillivray who shot the scene.

 Delbert Grady, the waiter/butler from 1921, spills Advocaat (a yellow liqueur) on Jack in the Gold Room, one of multiple instances where the color yellow gradually becomes more symbolically prevalent as the film moves closer to Jack's madness and the Overlook Hotel's resurrection.